huanrenfeng/huanrenfeng.github.io/_posts/2020-11-19-switch-from-chrome-to-edge-to-vivaldi.md

 - But the built-in ad blocker is much faster.
 Somehow I think it's faster than uBlock
 - It seems to have no "tab-search" feature as well, but have a Keyword feature.
 It's the same as Vivaldi's nickname feature.
 - The icon of a new chrome plugin is not pinned by default.
 I don't like it.
-- It seems to have no flash problem as well.
+- It seems to have no flash problem when activating the window after it minimized.Hoever, when starting up, it still have the god damn white flash problem.
 - Has less apperance settings than Vivaldi.
 I like Vivaldi

 Personally, I think I can use Brave as a temporary browser to watch Youtube or some inconsequential website when I'm resting.
 Also give it a shot to see if I can get any moeny from it.
-But I'll use Vivaldi my main browser.
+But I'll use Vivaldi my main browser, no doubt.